mickfuzz/makecode-platformer-101/README.md

 ## Summary
 This course is built on the simple idea of starting with a platform game and adding familiar game patterns and features.
 You can get started in a number of ways.
 See the sections below to find out more.
+If you find mistakes in this resource or want to contribute please [start an issue here.](https://github.com/mickfuzz/makecode-platformer-101/issues)

 ### Remix a Starting Game Template